Krb686/bashbits/README.md

 If that's not enough, then a third good example of this is simply the existence here of a bash static code analyzer written in bash.
 It's still a major work in progress as I try to wrap my brain around it and static code analysis in general.

 At this point if you're groaning in horror, you're free to go.
-But if
+But if you aren't and you're curious or you just love bash, please read on.

+---

 This repo contains 3 things: